DevMountain/simulation-shelfie/README.md

       * A user should be able to click on this `div` and be navigated to the `Add to Bin` view.
     * If a bin is not empty empty it should display `Bin #` with `#` being the number of the bin.
       * A user should be able to click on this `div` and be navigated to the `Bin - Inventory Details` view.
-* Bin - Inventory Details
+* Bin - Inventory Details / Edit Bin
   * The header at the top should act as a breadcrumb.
     * The `div` for the company logo should navigate to the homepage.
     * The `div` for the `Shelf` should navigate back to the `Bin List` for that shelf.